raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 Connect three individual M-F Dupont jumper wires to the other side of the connector block.
 You should be able to screw down onto the pointy bit of the M end of each wire.

-Once you've connected the PIR itself, your complete assembly should look like this:
+Once you've connected the PIR sensor itself, your complete assembly should look like this:

 ![Photo of a PIR connected via a connector block to three Dupont wires.](images/PIR_wires_complete.jpg)